 Besides, you can’t work for a business competitor of your employer, since it’s against the rules.
 Moreover, some working contracts might restrict you from working on weekends or vacation days.

-In any case you should speak with your employer before undertake any additional employment.
+In any case, you should speak to your employer before undertaking any additional employment.